Co-designing the Deep End NENC

 Exploring how routine practice communications can support health and digital literacy in Deep End NENC

-Working closely with one of our NENC Deep End general practices and local community organisations, this project explores public views on routine text message communications sent out from general practice.
-Focus groups will draw on examples of routine text message communications to explore how text messages are received and interpreted by individuals attending local community venues.
-Results will inform how text message templates can be used or developed to support NENC Deep End patients considering context, health literacy and digital literacy.
+Working closely with one of our NENC Deep End general practices and local community organisations, this project explored public views on routine text message communications sent out from general practice.
+Focus groups will drew on examples of routine text message communications to explore how text messages are received and interpreted by individuals attending local community venues.
+Work to share findings is ongoing, to inform how text message templates can be developed to support NENC Deep End patients considering context, health literacy and digital inclusion.

 Deep End Primary Care Research Activity and Engagement Review